E-Honan/training_test/README.md

  - practice making a commit
  - later we'll see how to access this repository in RStudio

-## Advantages to usinggit in RStudio
+## Advantages to using git in RStudio

  - Easy to **share** projects and **collaborate** on projects
  - Version control
  - Have backups of projects and data